Analysis of European colonialism and colonization: Neocolonialism

+Debate about the possible benefits of Western Imperialism

 Benign colonialism

 Benign colonialism is a theory of colonialism in which benefits allegedly outweigh the negatives for indigenous populations whose lands, resources, rights and freedoms come under the control of a colonising nation-state.
-The historical source for the concept of benign colonialism resides with John Stuart Mill (1806-1873), who served as chief examiner of the British East India Company - dealing with British interests in India - in the 1820s and 1830s.
+The historical source for the concept of benign colonialism resides with John Stuart Mill (1806–1873), who served as chief examiner of the British East India Company - dealing with British interests in India - in the 1820s and 1830s.
 Mill's most well-known essays on benign colonialism appear in "Essays on some Unsettled Questions of Political Economy."

 Mill's view contrasted with Burkean orientalists.
 Mill promoted the training of a corps of bureaucrats indigenous to India who could adopt the modern liberal perspective and values of 19th-century Britain.
 Mill predicted this group's eventual governance of India would be based on British values and perspectives.

 Advocates of the concept of benign colonialism cite improved standards in health and education, in employment opportunities, in liberal markets, in the development of natural resources and in introduced governance.
 The first wave of benign colonialism lasted from c.
-1790-1960, according to Mill's concept.
+1790–1960, according to Mill's concept.
 The second wave included neocolonial policies exemplified in Hong Kong, where unfettered expansion of the market created a new form of benign colonialism.
 Political interference and military intervention in independent nation-states, such as Iraq, is also discussed under the rubric of benign colonialism in which a foreign power preempts national governance to protect a higher concept of freedom.
 The term is also used in the 21st century to refer to US, French and Chinese market activities in African countries with massive quantities of underdeveloped nonrenewable natural resources.